SherllyNeo/suckless_chess_v1/README.md

 Displays FEN of current position on screen at all times -

 # Key bindings
+f - flips board to black or white

+space - toggles between showing pieces or square names

 c - sets board to starting position

 C - clears board